Travel to Antarctica – the ultimate experience is written by Jakob Linaa Jensen.

 The ice floes float calmly through the water, and again I feel this Antarctic calm.
 It is wonderful.
 Here are lots of birds, showers and terns, and of course penguins in the water.

 And then we'm out in the open water again with King George Island on port.
-It's time to say goodbye to Antarctica after another glorious trip.
+It's time to say goodbye to my trip to Antarctica after another glorious trip.
 We are now sailing fast north and I am taking the last pictures.

 Antarctica is in my blood and I just dream of coming down here for the third time.